kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 ***

 ## Infrastructure
-A good example how a common interface orchastrated by terraform is offerd my [mlinfra](https://mlinfra.io/latest/#how-does-it-work)
+A good example how a common interface orchastrated by terraform can be created is offerd my [mlinfra](https://mlinfra.io/latest/#how-does-it-work)
 ```ymal
 name: aws-mlops-stack
 provider: